bandprotocol/bandchain-docs/docs/develop/03-developer-tools/04-falcon/03-getting-start.md

     $ PASSPHRASE=$YOUR_PASSPHRASE falcon config init
     ```

-    Passphrase will be used when it interacts with keys manangement.
+    Passphrase will be used when it interacts with keys management.

     Default config will be at: `~/.falcon/config/config.toml`.
 By default, config will be initialized in format like this
     ```toml